Bare-nosed or Common Wombat (Vombatus Ursinus)

 They’re described as ‘stout’, ‘sturdy’ and ‘powerful’.
 They’re expert diggers, with short, muscular legs and sharp claws.

-There are three subspecies of the Common Wombat (mainland, Tasmanian and Flinders Island) and two species of hairy-nosed wombats – the Northern Hairy-nosed and Southern Hairy-nosed (neither of them have hair on their noses, although there's short hair in their nostrils).
+There are three subspecies of the Bare-nosed Wombat (mainland, Tasmanian and Flinders Island) and two species of hairy-nosed wombats – the Northern Hairy-nosed and Southern Hairy-nosed (neither of them have hair on their noses, although there's short hair in their nostrils).

 Where do Wombats live?